-XX.
-RTS APPENDIX - FRANCE SUB-FUND
+XIX.
+RTS APPENDIX - FRANCE SMALL SUB-FUND

-By sustainable investment, we mean an investment in an economic activity that contributes to an environmental or social objective, provided that it does not cause significant harm to any of these objectives and that the companies benefiting from the investments apply good governance practices.
+Sustainable investment refers to an investment in an economic activity that contributes to an environmental or social objective, provided that it does not cause significant harm to any of these objectives and that the companies benefiting from the investments apply good governance practices.

-The EU taxonomy is a classification system adopted by Regulation (EU) 2020/852, which establishes a list of environmentally sustainable economic activities.
+is a classification system adopted by Regulation (EU) 2020/852, which establishes a list of environmentally sustainable economic activities.
 This regulation does not establish a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective are not necessarily aligned with the taxonomy.